laro/Cilia/README.md

         - `NaN`, `Infinity`
     - But keep _local_ constants in lower camelCase:
         - `const Int lastIndex = 100` instead of ~~`const Int LastIndex = 100`~~

+- Namespaces fully lowercase
+    - `cilia`
+    - `cilia::lapack`
+    - `cilia::geometry`
+    - I don't think this is that important, but it helps to differentiate between classes and namespaces.

 ## No Trailing Semicolons